JockeJarre/VPinballX.starter/README.md

 In this way, the correct table version or the version you have selected will be used.
 Each time you start VPinballX.starter, a log entry will be added to VPinballX.starter.log stating which version was used.
 This can be disabled by setting LogVersions=0.
+# Table Name Exceptions
+Exceptions to the automated finding the right executable can be defined in the [TableNameExceptions] table.
+The Exceptions are either that a string is added to the table filename hinting that this table should use the x32 version instead, or can be parts of a table filename pointing to the same string.
+This string will be added when searched for the executable.
+E.g starting a table needing 10.80 and having an exception "GL" will look for 10.80GL in the VPinballX table.
+This is made using pure string handling, there is NO logic behind the strings in the ini file.

 # Download

 The latest version can always be found under [Releases](https://github.com/JockeJarre/VPinballX.starter/releases) on the right of the github page.